googlecreativelab/xyfi/README.md

 2. Open Chrome on a the computer and go to http://localhost:8080/screen.

-3. On the Android phone open mobile chrome and go to <http://<the computer's IP>:8080 (make sure your phone is connected to the same Wi-Fi as the comptuer).
+3. On the Android phone open mobile chrome and go to <http://<the computer's IP>:8080 (make sure your phone is connected to the same Wi-Fi as the computer).

-4. Point at the computer screen and move the ciricle around at will.
+4. Point at the computer screen and move the circle around at will.

 ## Compatibility

-For the sake of simplicity this example works Anroid only.
+For the sake of simplicity this example works on Android only.
 However, Xyfi does work on iOS with [gyroscope normalization](https://www.npmjs.com/package/gyronorm).

 ## About the experiment